snac-cooperative/snac_eac_cpf_utils/readme.md

     watch tail tmp_test_er.log

-The older, alternative method uses get_record.pl, and to run all the data requires several commands.
+The older, alternative method uses get_record.pl, and to run a very large set of records requires several commands.

 The command below starts with record 1.
 Get 1000 records.
 Start a new directory every 1000 records.
 Start counting with record 1
 (since offset change for later chunks).
 Work goes in directories named "test_nnn" where _nnn is a numerical